On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Space Anchors

 \subsubsection{Constellation Selection}

 When using \ac{NTN} LEO constellations for localization, constellation selection can be done based on use-case.
-Table \ref{tab:ntn_leo_const} lists the major operational and proposed communication satellite constellations along with their corresponding localization use cases in the literature.
-Note that the constellation sizes presented in this table are constantly changing as satellites are being launched at the highest rate ever in history.
+Table \ref{tab:ntn_leo_const_radio} lists the major operational and proposed communication satellite constellations along with their corresponding localization use cases in the literature.
 We consider two key aspects, namely, high accuracy and low power.
 Applications considering high accuracy will benefit from choosing an NTN constellation using a large bandwidth signal such as StarLink, Kuiper, or OneWeb.
 These broadband NTN constellations use a very large bandwidth (100 to 250 MHz) and have a very high number of satellites in the constellation, leading to a very low GDOP \cite{Reid2018}.
 For low-power applications where accuracy is not critical, such as asset tracking, IoT-focused NTNs can be considered.
 These networks use a narrow bandwidth and use a simpler modulation, requiring less power to process the signals.
 As a consequence, the data rate and localization accuracy will decrease.
 A combination of multiple constellations can also be considered.
 In \cite{farhangian2020multi}, Iridium NEXT and Orbcomm satellites are used together as space anchors.
 The authors of \cite{kozhaya2023multi} combine even four different constellations.